Ergodic theory of multi-layer interacting particle systems: Models and their duality properties

 Here $\eta_v$ is equal to the number of particles at site $v\in V$ and, if we denote $\eta^{v\to w}$ as the configuration $\eta$ where a single particle has moved from $v$ to $w$ (if possible), we have

-The value of $s\in\{-1,0,1\}$ determines the type of the process (interacting or independent particles), the state space $\Om_s$ we consider, and the transition rates $p(v,w)$ and constants $\alpha\in \mathbb{R}$ we allow.
+The value of $s\in\{-1,0,1\}$ in \eqref{generator} determines the type of the process we consider (exclusion, inclusion or independent particles).
+For this reason, the parameter $s$ also determines the state space $\Om_s$ we consider and the single particle transition rates $p(v,w)$ and constants $\alpha \in \mathbb{R}_+$ we allow.
+Below we will define the process for each possible value of $s$.

-The main characteristic of our multi-layer particle systems is that the transtition rates are determined by the layer in which a particle resides.
-Therefore, for every $\sigma \in S$ we define the translation invariant transition rates $\{\pi_\sigma(x): x\in\mathbb{Z}^d\}$ of a simple symmetric random walk on $\mathbb{Z}^d$, and we define the transition rates $\{c(\sigma,\sigma'): \sigma,\sigma' \in S\}$ which we will assume to be symmetric and irreducible.
+The main characteristic of our multi-layer particle systems is that the transition rates are determined by the layer on which a particle resides.
+Therefore, for every $\sigma \in S$ we consider a nearest neighbor symmetric random walk on $\mathbb{Z}^d$ with translation invariant transition rates.
+We denote by $\pi_\sigma(x)$ the corresponding rate to jump from $z$ to $z+x$.
+Note that $\pi_\sigma(x) > 0$ if and only if $|x|=1$ and that $\pi_\sigma(x) = \pi_\sigma(-x)$.
+Furthermore, we let $\{c(\sigma,\sigma'): \sigma,\sigma' \in S\}$ be transition rates on the set of layers $S$ which we will assume to be symmetric and irreducible.
 Then we define the following processes:

 \begin{enumerate} \item \textbf{Symmetric exclusion process ($s=-1$).} Every site contains at most $\alpha \in \mathbb{N}$ particles and jumps to sites where there are already many other particles are less likely.
-The state space of the multi-layer SEP is given by $\Om_{-1} = \{0,1,...,\alpha\}^V$, and the transition rates $p(v,w)$ in \eqref{generator} we will study for this model are of the following form,
+The state space of the multi-layer SEP is given by $\Om_{-1} = \{0,1,...,\alpha\}^V$, and the single particle transition rates we will study for this model are of the following form,